 Compared to other hosting provider’s SiteGround’s hosting plans are simplicity itself.
 They don’t confuse you with a ton of options and confusing names.
 For their shared and WordPress hosting, they have just three tiers:

 I’ve often called SiteGround the “Apple” of hosting providers.
-Their choices are limited, but solid.
+Their choices are limited but solid.
 If you want more options and more choices, then I suggest InMotion hosting.
-You can read my comparison of SiteGround vs InMotion here.

 This SiteGround hosting review will show off some of the features available to not just the GoGeek plan, but others as well.

 Who Owns SiteGround?

 SiteGround is one of the few hosting companies not owned by EIG or GoDaddy.
 SiteGround is owned by a team of partners, of whom Tenko Nikolov is the CEO.
 So the total managing partners are:

 - Stara Zagora, Bulgaria

 - Sofia, Bulgaria

 In all the years that I’ve hosted with them, I’ve had excellent customer service.